ncats/translator-modules/biocwl/README.md

     fire.Fire(<ModuleOutputName>)
 ```

-The code above will obviously not interpret correctly.
-Instead, it illustrates the general strategy for exposing modules.
-The
+The code above will obviously not interpret correctly: it is meant to illustrate the general strategy for exposing modules.
-module itself is passed as a fully instantiated Python object to `Payload`'s constructor via `super().__init__(module)`,
-which lets you use its methods as a delegated way of getting the module's results (in a function like `compute_similarity` or `results_giving_function` here).
-The point of doing it this way is that you are meant to convert whatever
-the module outputs into a DataFrame, and put it in a place usable by `Payload`'s accessors.

 The names within the triangular brackets `< >` don't matter except by the content they describe.
 Just remember that ModuleClassName
 means the class of the module this code is pasted in, and ModuleOutputName means actual biological content being returned by the module.